Jacques-Louis David: The French Revolution

 When Louis XVI was executed on 21 January 1793, another man had already died as well—Louis Michel le Peletier de Saint-Fargeau.
 Le Peletier was killed on the preceding day by a royal bodyguard in revenge for having voted for the death of the King.
 David was called upon to organize a funeral, and he painted Le Peletier Assassinated.
 In it, the assassin's sword was seen hanging by a single strand of horsehair above Le Peletier's body, a concept inspired by the proverbial ancient tale of the sword of Damocles, which illustrated the insecurity of power and position.
-This underscored the courage displayed by Le Peletier and his companions in routing an oppressive king.
 The sword pierces a piece of paper on which is written "I vote the death of the tyrant", and as a tribute at the bottom right of the picture David placed the inscription "David to Le Peletier.
 20 January 1793".
 The painting was later destroyed by Le Peletier's royalist daughter, and is known by only a drawing, an engraving, and contemporary accounts.
 Nevertheless, this work was important in David's career because it was the first completed painting of the French Revolution, made in less than three months, and a work through which he initiated the regeneration process that would continue with The Death of Marat, David's masterpiece.

 On 13 July 1793, David's friend Marat was assassinated by Charlotte Corday with a knife she had hidden in her clothing.
 She gained entrance to Marat's house on the pretense of presenting him a list of people who should be executed as enemies of France.
 Marat thanked her and said that they would be guillotined next week upon which Corday immediately fatally stabbed him.
 She was guillotined shortly thereafter.
 Corday was of an opposing political party, whose name can be seen in the note Marat holds in David's subsequent painting, The Death of Marat.
 Marat, a member of the National Convention and a journalist, had a skin disease that caused him to itch horribly.
 The only relief he could get was in his bath over which he improvised a desk to write his list of suspect counter-revolutionaries who were to be quickly tried and, if convicted, guillotined.
 David once again organized a spectacular funeral, and Marat was buried in the Panthéon.
 Marat's body was to be placed upon a Roman bed, his wound displayed and his right arm extended holding the pen which he had used to defend the Republic and its people.
 This concept was to be complicated by the fact that the corpse had begun to putrefy.
 Marat's body had to be periodically sprinkled with water and vinegar as the public crowded to see his corpse prior to the funeral on 15 and 16 July.
 The stench became so bad however that the funeral had to be brought forward to the evening of 16 July.